Hyrasso/MAN/readme.md

 # TODO: find a name

-Made (not yet) with:
+Made with:
 + [p5.js](https://p5js.org/)
 + [Processing](https://processing.org/)
 + [Pure Data](https://puredata.info/)

 ## TODOs
-- osc communication Processing <-> Pd
+- real instruments in pd
-- all pure data side
+- use more data from the phone